pensierinmusica/hermes-js/README.md

 ## Patterns

+It’s useful to distinguish between “sync” and “async” actions.

-Let’s call “sync action” any action that is meant for UI rendering on the front-end, hence synchronous (e.g. a Redux action), and “async action” any action that is meant for interaction with the back-end or a third part API, hence asynchronous (e.g. an HTTP request).
+Sync actions only contain synchronous code  and are typically meant for front-end UI rendering (e.g. a Redux action).
+On the other hand, async actions contain asynchronous code and are mostly used to interact with the back-end or a third part API (e.g. through an HTTP request).

-After testing different approaches, it has emerged that separating sync and async actions leads to the cleanest logic and the best code scalability / maintainability / development speed.
+In our experience clearly separating sync and async actions leads to the cleanest logic and the best code scalability / maintainability / development speed.

-In both cases middleware can include sync or async code.
-Any middleware code that affects an action (i.e. modifies it in any way) should be sync.
-Async code in middleware instead should not have side effects (e.g. error reporting, analytics, etc.) and the `next` callback should be invoked independently of the outcome of the async code.
+In both cases, any middleware code that affects an action should be synchronous.
+Asynchronous code in middleware can be used as long as it doesn’t affect the action at all (e.g. error reporting, analytics, etc.).
+This means that the `next` callback should be invoked independently of the outcome of asynchronous operations.

-One of the reasons why this library was created is exactly to avoid async code in middleware that can affect an action, like other libraries instead enforce.
+One of the reasons why this library was created is exactly to avoid asynchronous code in middleware that can affect an action, like other libraries instead enforce.
 Such code can be moved to async actions.
-We believe it’s better to dispatch sync actions before, after, or depending on the outcome of async actions (and not mix the two through middleware).
+You’ll get better results by dispatching sync actions before, after, or depending on the outcome of async actions.

-Also, when you implement your own dispatch function (e.g. for server actions), evaluate whether it should handle all errors locally and return `false` (i.e. centralized error handler), or return the error and let the callee handle the different cases (i.e. distributed error handler).
+Finally, when you implement your own dispatch function (e.g. for server actions), evaluate whether it should handle all errors locally and return `false` (i.e. use a centralized error handler), or return the error and let the callee handle the different cases (i.e. use a distributed error handler).

-Most importantly, Hermes is agnostic about the action flow patterns you decide to implement, so choose whatever works best for you.
+Above all, keep in mind that Hermes is agnostic about the action flow patterns you decide to implement, so choose what fits best with your project's requirements.

 ## File structure

-In case you wonder what is a good file structure for projects using Hermes, this is a nice starting point.
+In case you wonder how to structure your files using Hermes, this is a nice starting point.

 ```sh
 /actions